 My retirement journey started as most peoples; on Google, with questions like…

 UPDATED: May 4, 2020- – After weeks of tedious overwhelming research, I decided to share the details of my research in an easily digestible infographic.
 Retirement savings is a personal journey and strategies can vary widely depending on what stage of life individuals are in.
-Although Millennials, Generation X, and Baby Boomers are all trying to accomplish the same end goal, they are going about it in different ways and each generation is struggling with its own unique problems.
+Some of us are living off credit cards or even worse using prepaid cards like MyprepaidCenter.

 Being an adult has a laundry list of responsibilities.
-Retirement savings always is included on this list but often times get less attention than it deserves due to unexpected life events or temptations of shiny new objects.
+Preparing for your eventual departure from everyday work life always is included on this list but often times get less attention than it deserves due to unexpected life events or temptations of shiny new objects.

 Instead of panic attack, check out these easy to follow tips to make sure your future you can live in the moment and also be saving for the future.

 Though the different generations may not agree on spending habits and saving goals, the majority of Baby Boomers, Generation X and Millenials as a whole agree that, despite their best efforts, the only way they feel that they can achieve a comfortable lifestyle after retirement is by continuing to work.
 Now, while this may be a disappointing conclusion for many, it does come with some benefits.

 For those that decide to retire before full retirement age and make more than the yearly earnings limit, $1 will be deducted from your monthly benefit payments for every $2 you earn above the limit until you reach full retirement age.

 For those who are of full age and want to continue to work, you can get your full monthly benefits without a limit on your outside earnings.
 This can be extremely beneficial for those that want to really beef up their savings quickly.
 If budgeted properly, you could potentially live off of your monthly benefits and put 100% of your work earnings into your retirement savings for future years.